 Dr Aisha Phoenix is a Social Justice lecturer in the School of Education, Communication & Society at King's College London.
 Previously, she was the Post-Doctoral Researcher on the AHRC-funded ‘Re/presenting Islam on Campus Project’ at SOAS, University of London.
 Aisha has an ESRC-funded PhD in Sociology from Goldsmiths, University of London, Masters in Social Research (Goldsmiths) and Social Anthropology of Development (SOAS), a Postgraduate Diploma in Newspaper Journalism (City) and a BA in Arabic and Modern Middle Eastern Studies (Oxford).
 Her PhD research was on how Palestinian university students narrate their lives under occupation to a foreign audience.
 Before returning to academia, Aisha worked as a media and advertising reporter at Bloomberg News in London.

-Her research interests focus on: Muslim young people; perceptions of Islam; anti-Muslim racism, racism generally and colourism (prejudice on the basis of skin shade).
-In her work, she critically engages with issues of belonging and marginalisation; social justice and approaches to counter-terrorism.
+Her research interests focus on: colourism (skin shade prejudice); Muslim young people; perceptions of Islam; anti-Muslim racism and racism generally.
+In her work, she critically engages with issues of belonging and marginalisation and social justice.
 She is particularly interested in narrative approaches to understanding social issues.

-Her peer-reviewed articles have appeared in Feminist Review and YOUNG: Nordic Journal of Youth Research.
+Her peer-reviewed articles have appeared in Sociology, Ethnic and Racial Studies, Feminist Review and YOUNG: Nordic Journal of Youth Research.